All Guides About Start Here

 The 7-Pillar Checklist

-Most SEO audit guides are written for agencies with paid tools and 40-hour budgets.
-This one is built for solo founders.
-7 pillars, 65+ checks, priority rankings, and a free-tool stack that covers 80% of what matters — in under a day.
+Most guides on SEO (showing up in Google search results) are written for agencies with expensive tools and 40 hours to spare.
+This one is for the person running the site alone.
+7 areas, 65+ checks, priorities, and a free set of tools that covers 80% of what matters — in under a day.

-The good news: for a small site under 100 pages, a complete audit takes half a day with free tools.
-Here is the exact process we used on SaaSRanger itself — applied to a real site, not a theoretical checklist.
+The good news: for a small site under 100 pages, a full check takes half a day using free tools.
+Here is the exact process we used on SaaSRanger itself — on a real site, not a theoretical list.

 7